 An underquilt will always work better with a hammock than choosing to use a sleeping pad, as a sleeping pad has no native attachment methods to a hammock that can allow it to shift and move around where an underquilt is affixed to the hammock suspension itself which allows it to always be in place.

-For many, the worry to use an underquilt comes down to mental concerns about finding spots to hang their hammock, for most trails within a forested area this is not a concern.
+For many, the worry about using an underquilt comes down to mental concerns about finding spots to hang their hammock, for most trails within a forested area this is not a concern.

 How Far Under Your Hammock Should Your Underquilt Hang?